Need help? Text "COURAGE" to 741741

 Please call Health Services at (408) 270-6480 to schedule a medical appointment.

-The Health Center provides the following services to currently enrolled students only:
+Health Services provides the following services to currently enrolled students only:

 Urgent Care for Acute Illnesses & Injuries